carokds/carokds.github.io/_posts/2019-10-27-trip-to-edinburgh.markdown

  <figcaption>Edinburgh's magical sunrise from my hotel window.</figcaption>
 </figure>

 Also, if you enjoy running as much as I do, The Meadows & Bruntsfield is a great park to start your day with a run.
-You may also follow the [_Edinburgh RunSeeing Tour_](https://greatruns.com/edinburgh-runseeing-tour/), an original _two-for-one_ way to see many of the city's interesting places while jogging.
+You may also follow the [_Edinburgh RunSeeing Tour_](https://greatruns.com/edinburgh-runseeing-tour/), an original _two-for-one_ way to see many of the city's amazing places while jogging.

 #### The Elephant House ####